SCOPE OF THIS CHAPTER

 Assessments will be required in the following circumstances:

-- Where children are being placed for adoption or fostering with carers who have not been assessed by Derby City Council, it will be important for the placing social worker to see information from the provider agency regarding any assessments which the agency has carried out in respect of the animals in the household.
+- Where children are being placed with carers who have not been assessed by Derby City Council, it will be important for the placing social worker to see information from the provider agency regarding any assessments which the agency has carried out in respect of the animals in the household.
 This is particularly important if the animal was not part of the household at the time of the assessment.

-5. Social Worker's Assessment
+5. Fostering Social Worker's Assessment

 Social workers need to make an informed assessment of each animal in the household and to identify the role the dog plays in relation to its owners.
 Owners should be expected to provide evidence wherever possible (e.g. vaccination certificate etc):